chingchenms/llvm/docs/Coroutines.rst

 a call to a `coro.elide`_ intrinsics representing a storage that can be used on a frame of the calling function.

+The second argument provides information on alignment of the memory returned by the allocation function and given to `coro.init` by the first parameter.
+If this argument is 0, the memory is assumed to be aligned to 2 * sizeof(i8*).
+This argument only accepts constants.

-The second argument, if not null, designates a particular alloca instruction to be a `coroutine promise`_.
+The third argument, if not `null`, designates a particular alloca instruction to be a `coroutine promise`_.

-The third argument is a function pointer to a function this `coro.init` intrinsic belongs to.
-If this argument is `null`, early coroutine passes will replace it with an address of the enclosing function.
+The fourth argument is a function pointer to a coroutine itself.
+If this argument is `null`, CoroEarly pass will replace it with an address of the enclosing function.

 .. note::
-  Since `coro.init` intrinsic is not lowered until late optimizer passes, `fnaddr` argument can be used to distinguish between `coro.init` that describes a structure of a pre-split coroutine or it belongs to a post-split coroutine that was inlined into a different function.
+  Since `coro.init` intrinsic is not lowered until late optimizer passes, `fnaddr` argument can be used to distinguish between `coro.init` that describes a structure of a pre-split coroutine or a `coro.init` belonging to a post-split coroutine that was inlined into a different function.

 Semantics:
 """"""""""

-If the first argument is the result of an allocation function it is expected that the pointer will be aligned in the same way as to have the same alignment properties as the `malloc`.

-Depending on the alignment requirements of the objects in the coroutine promise and/or on the codegen compactness reasons the pointer returned from `coro.init` may be at offset to the %mem% argument.
-(The latter is beneficial if instructions that express relative access to data can be more compactly encoded with small positive and negative offsets).
+Depending on the alignment requirements of the objects in the coroutine frame and/or on the codegen compactness reasons the pointer returned from `coro.init` may be at offset to the %mem% argument.
+(This could be beneficial if instructions that express relative access to data can be more compactly encoded with small positive and negative offsets).

 Front-end should emit exactly one `coro.init` intrinsic per coroutine.
+It should appear prior to `coro.fork`_ intrinsic.

 .. _coro.delete: